Introduction

 Frequently Asked Questions

 - It is a non-surgical collagen injection that may add a protective, cushioning layer over worn joint surfaces, rather than only easing pain.
+As a Class III CE-marked acellular scaffold, it is designed to recruit the patient's own progenitor cells to support the joint.
 It is not a cure for arthritis.

-- No. Benefits vary between people and cannot be guaranteed, and it is not a cure or a reversal of arthritis.
+- No. Benefits vary between individuals and cannot be guaranteed, and it is not a cure or a reversal of arthritis.
+Published clinical data suggest meaningful improvements in pain and function for many patients, but outcomes depend on the severity of joint damage, age, activity level, and other factors.

 Where to go from here